-This is why it is critical that you find the right level of exercise for you.
+This is why it is critical that you find the right level or exercise for you.
 You must monitor the reaction your swollen limb shows to varying levels of activity.
 Likewise, there is little lymph flow in a resting limb.

 Your exercise programme, designed with the help of your therapist, will assist lymphatic drainage and is an important part of managing your swollen limb.
-Most importantly it also:
+It also:

-- Increases the range of movement at your joints.
+- Increases the range of movement at your joints

-- Improves muscle strength and stamina.
+- Improves muscle strength and stamina

-- Helps with weight control.
+- Helps with weight control

-- Helps reduce the size of your swollen limb.
+- Helps reduce the size of your swollen limb

-- Should be pleasurable and not a chore!
+Most importantly it should be pleasurable and not a chore!